Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Scan to BIM usually refers to the workflow of converting laser scan data (typically acquired in the form of point clouds) into parametric building information models, including both geometric and non-geometric information.
 It is an intelligent process of transforming millions of measurement points into data-rich 3D objects capable of representing real-world conditions with staggering accuracy.

-The Scan to BIM methodology came to live via the evolution of BIM as an intelligent modeling approach combined with the rise of high-definition surveying through laser scanning.
+The Scan to BIM methodology came to life via the evolution of BIM as an intelligent approach to modeling combined with the rise of high-definition surveying through laser scanning.
 A lot of traditional documentation relied on 2D drawings and manual measurements, while Scan to BIM can deliver complex digital representations capable of capturing all of the physical characteristics of a building with outstanding precision.

 Each Scan to BIM process consists of three fundamental stages: